Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 Domain 2: Analytical Skills

-Plan, design and conduct research studies.
-Interpret the results using inferential statistical methods and methods of qualitative data analysis.
+Conduct research studies, and interpret the results using inferential statistical methods and methods of qualitative data analysis.

 Domain 3: Communication